Reverse Osmosis Water Filtration System

 Reverse Osmosis Membrane

-Reverse osmosis membranes are important units to remove salts and other pollutants from drinking water.
+A reverse osmosis membrane is an important unit in an RO machine that helps to remove salts and other pollutants from drinking water.
 These RO membranes are usually made of cellulose acetates, polyamides, polyimides, and poly-sulfones.
 After the development of polymer technology, various efficient membranes were developed and used in various RO machines.

-The RO membrane should not allow large molecules or ions through the pores or holes but it should allow smaller components of the solution such as solvent or water molecules.
+The RO membrane should not allow large molecules or ions through the pores or holes.
+However, it should allow smaller components of the solution such as solvent or water molecules.
+A membrane in a reverse osmosis system works on the basis of the molecular size and ionic charge of the impurities.

 Osmosis membranes are sensitive to changes in the pH of water.
 Small concentrations of oxidized substances such as chlorine and chlorine dioxide, various organic compounds, algae, and bacteria can change the pH level of water.
-Therefore, careful pretreatment is needed in order to decrease RO membrane contamination and fouling.
+Therefore, when the water pressure drives water across the RO membrane, additional filters such as sediment or carbon filters used to remove contaminants are filtered out.
+Careful pretreatment is always needed in order to decrease RO membrane contamination and fouling.

 How Reverse Osmosis Works?

-Before we know how reverse osmosis works, we should understand how osmosis works.
 In chemistry, osmosis is the process by which water passes through a semi-permeable membrane from a less concentrated solution into a more concentrated one.
+Reverse osmosis works by using a high-pressure pump to increase the pressure of the solution side and retain the small size solutes on the pressurized side of the semipermeable membrane.

 Reverse Osmosis System for Home